 - Coastal flooding – when high tides and storms lead to the sea flooding the land

-- Surface Water Flooding – when the rainwater cannot drain away
+- Surface Water Flooding – when the rainwater collects and cannot drain away

 - Sewer flooding – when sewers are blocked or overwhelmed by the amount of water